matt-harvey/tabulo/README.md

 to a string, ANSI escape codes increase a string's length without increasing the width it visually occupies in the terminal.
-So that Tabulo can perform the width calculations required to render the table correctly, the `styler` option should be passed to `add_column` to apply colours or other styling that requiring escape sequences.
+So that Tabulo can perform the width calculations required to render the table correctly, the `styler` option should be passed to `add_column` to apply colours or other styling that require escape sequences.

 For example, suppose you have a table to which you want to add a column that displays `true` in green if a given number is even, or else displays `false` in red.